usnistgov/800-63-3/sp800-63-3/sec1_2_introduction.md

 #### 2.6.1.
 SP 800-63-1

-NIST SP 800-63-1 updated NIST SP 800-63 to reflect current authenticator (then referred to as token) technologies and restructured to provide a better understanding of the digital authentication architectural model used here.
+NIST SP 800-63-1 updated NIST SP 800-63 to reflect current authenticator (then referred to as token) technologies and restructured it to provide a better understanding of the digital authentication architectural model used here.
 Additional (minimum) technical requirements were specified for the CSP, protocols utilized to transport authentication information, and assertions if implemented